 There's whimsy too, but not camp or kitsch, rather dash,

 masculine confidence (where has essence been subverted to?).
-And sometimes,
+Sometimes,

-example, by its presence and lack of silliness.
-A jacket has to speak and
+presence and lack of silliness.
+A jacket must speak.
+Most jackets these days

-an awful ventriloquism -- someone telling you, for his own reasons,
+work by an awful ventriloquism -- someone telling you, for his own insecure

 ill-equipped to appreciate true Americana like the Buco, forget the

-something like the Custom Buco J24 is that it communicates the mythic.
-Myth and dream,
+something like the Custom Buco J24 is that it communicates the mythic, the

 whereby this jacket achieves iconic status.